Jordanyoder2626/analytics_projects/README.md

 # analytics_projects
-## This repository houses analytics projects showcasing various ML techniques using R and Python
+## This repository houses analytics projects showcasing various ML techniques using R and Python used throughout coursework

 ### Capstone